 As inconvenient as it might be to not be able to drive, it is crucial you obey the law and stay away from the wheel.
 As much as you might want to risk it, so you can get to work or go to the grocery store, the penalties for driving under a suspended license are not worth it.

 If you were caught driving on a suspended license, contact Hessler Law immediately.
 It’s important to speak with an attorney if you aren’t sure why your license has been revoked or if you believe you shouldn’t have a suspended license.
 Even if you know you were in the wrong, you shouldn’t face the charge alone.
-An experienced lawyer can help minimize the consequences of a ticket or criminal conviction.
+An experienced criminal defense lawyer in Indiana can help minimize the consequences of a ticket or criminal conviction.

 Notice of a Suspended License